 1. Buy Some Fancy Wine

-Movies are always showing couples going out on Valentine’s Day and grabbing the fanciest wine possible to enjoy.
+Movies always show couples going out on Valentine’s Day and grabbing the fanciest wines and spirits to enjoy.
 Why not do it by yourself?
 Look at your budget or even splurge a little on a good bottle of wine.
 Then cook up your favorite food or buy your favorite take-out meal.
 That’s definitely treating yourself.

 2. Buy Yourself Flowers

 Longing for flowers?
 Why not just buy some for yourself?
 This is the perfect way to guarantee the arrangement you want.
-There is no disappointment involved in this ordeal, no way for you to mess up the kind of flowers or the amount!
+There is no disappointment involved in this ordeal.
+Its impossible for you to mess up the kind of flowers or the amount!
 Plus, these plants can liven up your living space and can boost your mood.

 3. Send Love Letters to Your Friends